-The best thing about transferring points with Marriott is that it gives you flexibility to use your points for something besides Marriott stays.
+The best thing about transferring points with Marriott is that it gives you the flexibility to use your points for something besides Marriott stays.
 If you want to use points for a trip where you don’t want to stay at a Marriott hotel, or if you need points to top off a balance in an outside loyalty program to make a redemption, it can make good sense to transfer Marriott points.

 That said, if you are strictly interested in redeeming Marriott points for the highest value and are weighing the value of using points for Marriott stays against the value of transferring points to an outside frequent flyer program, you’ll find that you lose value on your points by transferring to most of Marriott’s partners.

-As you’ll see from our sampling of Marriott’s frequent flyer partners below, though the value per mile for most frequent flyer programs is higher than the value of Marriott points, you end up with an overall lower value than 0.8 cent per point with most partners once you factor in the transfer ratio (even if you also factor in Marriott’s 25-percent transfer bonus):
+As you’ll see from our sampling of Marriott’s frequent flyer partners below, though the value per mile for most frequent flyer programs is higher than the value of Marriott points, you end up with an overall lower value than 0.8 cents per point with most partners once you factor in the transfer ratio (even if you also factor in Marriott’s transfer bonus):